Designing your Azure Monitor Logs deployment

 - Scope for configuration of settings like pricing tier, retention, and data capping.

-Workspaces are hosted on a physical clusters.
+Workspaces are hosted on physical clusters.
 By default, the system is creating and managing these clusters.
 Customers that ingest more than 4TB/day are expected to create their own dedicated clusters for their workspaces - it enables them better control and higher ingestion rate.

 This article provides a detailed overview of the design and migration considerations, access control overview, and an understanding of the design implementations we recommend for your IT organization.